Natural History Museum

 Did you know: (4 interesting facts!)

 1. The Museum was the centre point of a six-episode BBC documentary series created in 2010 entitled Museum of Life.
-This series let viewers into the fascinating world located at the Museum, including both the history of the institution along with fascinating behind the scenes footage and information.
+This series lets viewers into the fascinating world located at the Museum, including both the history of the institution along with fascinating behind-the-scenes footage and information.

 2. This museum is part of the three main museums that are located on Exhibition Road: the Natural History Museum, the Victoria & Albert Museum, and the Science Museum.